cplmakerlab/cplmakerlab.github.io/_guides/intro-to-artificial-intelligence-ai.md

 ### Types of AI

+#### &nbsp;

 #### Artificial Narrow Intelligence (ANI)

 Narrow intelligence refers to the use of AI algorithms to perform specific tasks.
 Most of the AI used today falls under this category.
-Examples of this type of AI include facial recognition, Apple's Siri, Amazon's Alexa, self-driving cars, and quality control in factory assembly lines.
+Examples of this type of AI include face recognition, Apple's Siri, Amazon's Alexa, self-driving cars, and quality control methods used in modern factory assembly lines.

-Artificial General Intelligence (AGI)
+#### Artificial General Intelligence (AGI)

-General intelligence refers to computers replicating the way the human brain works.
-This type of AI does not exist yet.
-Th
+General Intelligence refers to a type of AI that more closely replicates the way the human brain works.
+It can learn, discover and solve problems on its own, without any human intervention.
+This type of AI does not exist yet, however you can find a lot of fictional books & movies that involve super intelligent AI robots.

-### Congratulations\!

-Add links or resources for further learning (or link to another how-to).
+### How does AI work?

+Most AI today is built using machine learning algorithms.
+These types of algorithms are based on neural networks, which mimic the way neurons in a human brain work.
+The advantage of these algorithms is that, once trained, they are very efficient at recognizing patterns.
+The key here lies in how well the AI is trained.

+### How is AI trained?

+#### 1\.
+Define the problem

+AI works best at solving simple problems where the inputs and output are clearly defined and easily quantified.
+AI cannot solve every problem.

+#### 2\.
+Train the AI algorithm

+Use training data to teach the AI algorithm to recognize right and wrong answers.
+The more accurate training data you give it, the better it will get at performing a task.
+This step can be time consuming and require a lot of computational power.
+After training the AI algorithm, you will then have a trained model.

+#### 3\.
+Apply the AI model

+This step is where you actually use the trained AI model, and it does not require a lot of computational power to work.
+You can feed the model real input data and then use the output to trigger a task.
+For instance, you might say "Hey Alexa, turn off the lights" to a smart speaker.
+The AI model recognizes the command and then triggers the light to turn off.

+&nbsp;

+&nbsp;

+&nbsp;